dhelia/north-american-wallhack/README.md

 I have already forked an older version of this repo, thus I'm manually creating a copy.
-Imported this code from: https://github.com/jeduan/cordova-plugin-facebook4.git
+Imported all code from: https://github.com/jeduan/cordova-plugin-facebook4.git

 # Apache Cordova Facebook Plugin